Look, I know you’re busy. There’s Twitter to check, and did you hear about [insert some politician’s name here]? Ugh!

 And on top of that the Universe is expanding all the time.
 There’s always more stuff to keep up with.

 But I’m here to help.
 I’ll be posting the occasional free newsletter for everyone to see, but subscribers will get exclusive content: Articles I won’t post anywhere else, photos that won’t go on my Instagram feed, links to news, political rants, random sciencey bits of observation that will go directly from my brain to yours.
-In general I’ll publish a couple of times per week.
+At the moment I publish three issues per week.

 When you subscribe you get full access to the newsletter and the website.
 I will also have giveaways every now and again, which will range from a signed copy of a book to weird stuff I’ve picked up at cons to even — and yes, I’m serious — meteorites.
 I collect them, and will give some away via the newsletter.
 In general I’ll do this via randomly picking someone from the email list, but I might also have contests.
 Stay tuned!